Summer Camp 2019

 Once we get our sign ups – we divide our riders into groups for their abilities and ages.

-Camp councilors this year are Miss Sue & Miss Sandy
+Camp councilors this year are Miss Sue, Miss Sandy, Mr John Ambrose

 Please request a camp flier for information about each week, I’ll be glad to mail you a copy or you can pick one up on the office desk.